-Kent is well known as the “Garden of England” thanks to its picturesque rolling fields, iconic oasthouses, beautiful period properties and unspoilt views in its pretty towns and villages.
-BoutiqueHotels.co.uk went looking for boutique places to stay in Kent.
+Kent is known – thanks to Henry VIII, apparently – as the “Garden of England” due to its plentiful orchards, picturesque rolling fields, iconic oast-houses, beautiful period properties and unspoilt views in its pretty towns and villages.
+BoutiqueHotels.co.uk went looking for quirky, luxurious & unusual hotels and places to stay in Kent.

 ABode is a small chain of boutique hotels – now totalling six – and their sole establishment in the south east, outside of London, is the ABode Canterbury.
 The 72-room hotel is set in a period property, sympathetically refurbished to house a modern hotel, just a few minutes walk from world-famous Canterbury Cathedral.
 The history of this site as a hotel and inn can be be tracked back hundreds of years but the proud history is now combined with contemporary style and air conditioning throughout.
 In keeping with the other ABode hotels, exquisite dining is available in the restaurant from Michael Caines MBE.